UKHO/winappdriver-demo/README.md

 * WinAppDriver only supports Windows 10
 * Run anything that is accessing the UI as administrator.
 This includes WinAppDriver and Inspect.exe
 * `DesiredCapabilities` (frequently referenced in the documentation) is deprecated by Appium.
 Use `AppiumOptions` instead
+* Use the [WinAppDriver](https://marketplace.visualstudio.com/items?itemName=WinAppDriver.winappdriver-pipelines-task) task to start/stop WinAppDriver when running in a CI pipeline.
+Attempting to replicate using powershell can lead to unexpected issues
+* Not all commands supported by Appium are supported by WinAppDriver.
+Here is a list of the supported APIs - <https://github.com/microsoft/WinAppDriver/blob/master/Docs/SupportedAPIs.md>